 Led by Gustav Stickley, who was famous for his simple, straightforward furniture designs, this approach translated to wallpaper with patterns evolved from naturalistic elements that incorporated geometrics and stripes in their vocabulary.
 The palettes of these wallcoverings were even more organic and simplified than those of their earlier English cousins; brown, greens, and golds were pervasive, with simple flashes of brighter accent colors on occasion.

-While the first generation of English Arts & Crafts was more "Victorian" in feel, the second generation, concurrent to the American Craftsman style, could be more Art Nouveau in appearance.
-The same applied to American papers, but these also revealed the robust influences of the Prairie School and the works of Frank Lloyd Wright and Louis Sullivan.
+While the first generation of English Arts and Crafts was more "Victorian" in feel, the second generation, concurrent to the American Craftsman style, could be more Art Nouveau in appearance.
+The same applied to American Arts and Crafts wallpapers, but these also revealed the robust influences of the Prairie School and the works of Frank Lloyd Wright and Louis Sullivan.
 At this time, Americans were beginning to develop their own design vocabulary that drew from Native American and Western motifs.

 One of the features that became popular in the late 19th century was the use of an embellishing element called a frieze or border.
 These could range from simple, 3"-wide strips to massive bands that were architectural in appearance and exceeded 2' in height.
 They were usually placed at the upper extreme of a wall, but also could be used to frame a section of wall fill, or around door and window casing.